kait-kat/Password-Generator/README.md

 WHEN the password is in the result container
 THEN I can use the copy to clipboard button for easy copy/pasting
 ```
+## Installation

+No installation is needed, it is browser ready to launch!

+## Usage

 ![password-gen-ss](https://user-images.githubusercontent.com/112601209/223549675-b4d7499d-2348-4939-8049-50ed397ce76e.jpg)

+To select the criteria of your password click on the "password criteria" button.
+This will bring a modal with options to build your password.

 ![password-gen-ss2](https://user-images.githubusercontent.com/112601209/223549721-ce27d3fd-1523-453f-b122-dc31685f91ad.jpg)

+After making your selections, you can click the "generate password" which will close the modal and display your result on the page.

 ![password-gen-ss3](https://user-images.githubusercontent.com/112601209/223549781-39075e04-cacf-45e3-8198-75e2c3c2b05e.jpg)

+You then have the option to use the "copy to clipboard" button to be able to copy paste wherever you'd like.